Michael Schill: Early career

+Academic administration

-President of the University of Oregon
+University of Oregon

-On April 14, 2015, the UO Board of Trustees named Schill as the 18th president of the University of Oregon.
-He has focused on three priorities to advance the UO's mission: enhancing academic and research excellence, supporting student access and success, and improving campus experience and diversity and experience.
+On April 14, 2015, the University of Oregon Board of Trustees named Schill as the 18th president of the University of Oregon.
+He focused on three priorities: enhancing academic and research excellence, supporting student access and success, and improving campus experience and diversity.

-In 2016, Schill announced the launch of the Phil and Penny Knight Campus for Accelerating Scientific Impact, a billion dollar initiative to transform innovation at the UO.
+In 2016, Schill announced the launch of the Phil and Penny Knight Campus for Accelerating Scientific Impact, a billion dollar initiative to transform innovation at the University of Oregon.
 The first phase, anchored by a $500 million gift from the Knights, was completed in December 2020 with the grand opening of the campus’s first building.
-In July 2021, the UO received a second $500 million gift from Penny and Phil Knight to fund the next phase of the campus.
-Under Schill's leadership, the UO partnered with Oregon Health and Science University to seed new academic opportunities to benefit society and create a biomedical data science center focused on finding treatments and cures for cancer.
+In July 2021, the University of Oregon received a second $500 million gift from the Knights to fund the next phase of the campus.
+Under Schill's leadership, the University of Oregon partnered with Oregon Health and Science University to seed new academic opportunities to benefit society and create a biomedical data science center focused on finding treatments and cures for cancer.

-In 2021, Schill announced the university surpassed its $3 billion fundraising goal, a university and state record.
-During his time as president from 2015 to the end of the campaign, the University of Oregon raised $2.5 billion and extended its comprehensive campaign goal from $2 to $3 billion.
+In 2021, Schill announced that the university had surpassed its $3 billion fundraising goal, a university and state record.
+During his time as president, from 2015 to the end of the campaign, the University of Oregon raised $2.5 billion and extended its comprehensive campaign goal from $2 to $3 billion.
 The campaign was the largest in the university's history.

-He announced the Oregon Commitment in 2015, an effort focused on supporting student success by improving four-year graduation rates and providing more access to higher education through programs such as PathwayOregon, which provides free tuition, fees, and specialized advising to eligible Oregonians.
+Schill announced the Oregon Commitment in 2015, an effort focused on supporting student success by improving four-year graduation rates and providing more access to higher education through programs such as PathwayOregon, which provides free tuition, fees, and specialized advising to eligible Oregonians.
 As part of this effort, Tykeson Hall opened in August 2019, home to two dozen new academic advisors trained in an integrated approach to providing academic and career-readiness support to students.
-The university reached the goal of improving four-year graduation rates by 10 percentage points a year early in 2019.
+The university reached the goal of improving four-year graduation rates by 10 percentage points a year early, in 2019.

 In an effort to encourage the exchange of ideas and make campus more inclusive and equitable, Schill held a series of events focused on freedom of expression, launched an African American speaker series, oversaw the development of thirty-four diversity action plans for each major administrative and academic unit on campus, and championed the creation of a new Black Cultural Center, which opened in 2019.
-Schill also recommended the denaming of two campus buildings to send a clear message that racism has no place at the UO and that the welfare, inclusion, and success of Black, indigenous, and other students, faculty, and staff of color is central to the university’s mission.
-In 2020, Schill and Provost Patrick Phillips announced a major initiative to hire more faculty of color and retain those already at the university, to establish a center on racial disparities, and to promote inclusion in the UO’s classrooms.
+Schill also recommended changing the names of two campus buildings to send a clear message that racism had no place at the University of Oregon and that the welfare, inclusion, and success of Black, indigenous, and other students, faculty, and staff of color was central to the university’s mission.
+In 2020, Schill and Provost Patrick Phillips announced a major initiative to hire more faculty of color and retain those already at the university, to establish a center on racial disparities, and to promote inclusion in the University of Oregon’s classrooms.